 HHSL is dedicated to respecting the human rights of our Team Members through our internal employment policies and practices and through compliance with local laws and regulations.
-Named one of Forbes Canada's Best Employers (2023) and Canada's Best Employers for Diversity (2023), we strive to consistently implement responsible business conduct in our hiring and retention practices with measures aimed at protecting the rights, health, and safety of employees.
+Named one of Forbes Canada's Best Employers (2024) and one of Canada's Best Managed Companies (2024), we strive to consistently implement responsible business conduct in our hiring and retention practices with measures aimed at protecting the rights, health, and safety of Team Members.